Davidmacias123/OPNSense-Firewall/README.md

 # OPNsense Firewall & IDS & Wireshark

 ## Project Overview
-This repository documents the full deployment and configuration of a Purple Team security lab using **OPNsense**.
-The environment is designed to simulate real-world enterprise network security operations, including firewall enforcement, network segmentation, intrusion detection, attack simulation, and forensic traffic analysis.
+This repository documents the full deployment and configuration of a Purple Team security lab using OPNsense.
+The environment is designed to simulate real-world enterprise network security operations, including firewall enforcement, network segmentation illustrated with a draw.io diagram, attack simulation validated through Cisco Packet Tracer to provide clear visibility into traffic flow, intrusion detection, the development of a custom IDS rule to detect Nmap stealth scanning activity, and forensic network traffic analysis.

 The lab focuses on understanding how traffic flows through a firewall, how security rules affect that traffic, how intrusion detection systems identify malicious behavior, and how packet-level evidence validates security events.
 Each configuration step is visually documented to clearly show what is occurring within the environment.